Akalya1722/Akalya1722/README.md

 A simple, interactive web app for quick periodic-table look-ups.
 **Tech Stack:** HTML , CSS , JavaScript

+### 🔹 Online Pharmacy
+A web app to order medicines online and get them delivered to your doorstep.
+**Tech Stack :** HTML , CSS , JavaScript

 <!-- Add more projects here when you’re ready -->

 </details>